What do personal guarantees mean for business borrowing?

 In the event of a company’s insolvency, the individual will be given a timeframe to pay the outstanding payment.
 If this isn’t met, then there may be legal proceedings against you.

-How long is a personal guarantee valid?
+How long does a personal guarantee last?

 As long as stated in the contract.
 It may also become unenforceable after a limitation period, after which the creditor won’t be able to claim.
 But again, this will be dependent on the contract.